Women in ancient Sparta: Clothing

-Non-Spartiate women in Sparta
+Non-Spartiate women

 Similar to other places in ancient Greece, in Sparta far more is known about the elites than the lower classes, and ancient sources do not discuss gender in relation to the non-citizens who lived in Sparta.
 Various groups of free non-Spartiates lived in Sparta, as did helots and, at least later in Spartan history, personal slaves.

 According to Xenophon, Spartan women were not required to do the domestic labour which women elsewhere in the Greek world were responsible for.
 He reports that in Sparta, doulai (slave women) did the weaving.
 In archaic Sparta it would have been helot women who fulfilled this role, but later in Spartan history, especially after the emancipation of the Messenian helots, many of these women were likely personal slaves.
 Women in perioicic communities were presumably responsible for the domestic labour for their own household, just as women were elsewhere in the Greek world.

 Plutarch says in his Life of Lycurgus that due to the lack of money in ancient Sparta, and because of the strict moral regime instituted by Lycurgus, there was no prostitution in Sparta.
 Later on, when gold and silver was more available, prostitution seemed to have surfaced.
-By the Hellenistic period, the geographer Polemon of Athens reported that he had seen bronze statues in Sparta dedicated by the prostitute Cottina, and there was a brothel named for her near the temple of Dionysos.
+By the Hellenistic period, the geographer Polemon of Ilium reported that he had seen bronze statues in Sparta dedicated by the prostitute Cottina, and there was a brothel named for her near the temple of Dionysos.

 Spartan nurses were famous throughout Greece, and wealthy families from across Greece had their children nursed by Spartans.
 Plutarch reports that Alcibiades was nursed by a Spartan woman called Amycla.
 The status of these nurses is not clear – they were probably not helots who would not have been sold to foreigners, but could have been some other form of non-citizen women from Laconia.

 Unlike other slaves in ancient Greece, the helot population was maintained through reproduction rather than the purchase of more slaves.
 Because of this, helots were able to freely choose partners and live in family groups, whereas other Greek slaves were kept in single-sex dormitories.
 Along with relationships with helot men, some helot women seem to have had children with Spartan men.
 These children were called mothakes, and were apparently free and able to gain citizenship – according to Aelian, the admiral Lysander was a mothax.
 The main purpose of mothakes from a Spartan point of view was that they could fight in the Spartan army, and Sarah Pomeroy suggests that daughters of Spartan men and helot women would therefore have been killed at birth.